kriswep/wetainment/src/pages/articles/2019-04-Hasura-Testdrive/index.md

 Playing around in the console, tweaking tables and relations is fun, but how would we bring our progress from a dev to a production environment.
 Some kind of continous integration?

 Luckily, Hasura has an answer in the form of [migrations](https://docs.hasura.io/1.0/graphql/manual/migrations/index.html).
+You can choose to let Hasura log all changes made to the database schema, as well as the Hasura metadata, by using their provided [CLI](https://docs.hasura.io/1.0/graphql/manual/hasura-cli/index.html).
+Using this will generate some yaml files, which you can use to recreate your local dev database in a staging and production environment.
+This made a really good impression on me.